 Year Ended December 31,

-2007 2006 2005
+2008 2007 2006

-Total revenues \$ 50.1 \$ 72.8 \$ 75.7
+Total revenues \$ 32.3 \$ 50.1 \$ 72.8

-Dollar decrease \$ (22.7) \$ (2.9)
+Dollar decrease \$ (17.8) \$ (22.7)

-Percentage decrease (31%) (4%)
+Percentage decrease (36%)) (31%)

+- · Collaborative research Revenue from collaborative research decreased 43% to \$27.2 million, primarily due to the completion in 2007 of the project funded by our award from the Texas Enterprise Fund, reduced revenues under our alliance with N.V.
+Organon due to our progress towards completing the target discovery portion of the alliance, and the completion in 2007 of the target discovery portion of our alliance with Takeda Pharmaceutical Limited. - · Subscription and license fees Revenue from subscriptions and license fees increased 152% to \$5.1 million, primarily due to an increase in technology license fees.

-- · Collaborative research Revenue from collaborative research decreased 30% in 2007 to \$48.1 million, primarily due to decreased revenue under our alliance with Bristol-Myers Squibb resulting from the conclusion of the revenue recognition period for the upfront payment we received under the alliance.
+- Collaborative research Revenue from collaborative research decreased 30% in 2007 to \$48.1 million, primarily due to decreased revenue under our alliance with Bristol-Myers Squibb resulting from the conclusion of the revenue recognition period for the upfront payment we received under the alliance.
 Additionally, the prior year included the achievement of a performance milestone under our Takeda alliance. - · Subscription and license fees Revenue from subscriptions and license fees decreased 54% in 2007 to \$2.0 million primarily due to lower royalties received under a technology license agreement with Deltagen.

-- · Collaborative research Revenue from collaborative research decreased 2% in 2006 to \$68.4 million, primarily as a result of the achievement of two performance milestone payments under our Genentech alliance in 2005.
-This decrease was offset in part by a milestone achieved under our Takeda alliance, as well as increased revenues from our contract with The National Institutes of Health, our award from the Texas Enterprise Fund and our alliance with Organon. - · Subscription and license fees Revenue from subscriptions and license fees decreased 28% in 2006 to \$4.4 million primarily due to lower technology license fees from Deltagen.
+In 2008, Bristol-Myers Squibb, Organon and Genentech represented 32%, 29% and 13% of revenues, respectively.
 In 2007, Organon, Bristol-Myers Squibb and the Texas Enterprise Fund represented 27%, 23% and 22% of revenues, respectively.
 In 2006, Bristol-Myers Squibb, Organon and Takeda represented 35%, 21% and 12% of revenues, respectively.
-In 2005, Bristol-Myers Squibb, Genentech and Organon represented 34%, 30% and 16% of revenues, respectively.